hosmelq/laravel-anydoc/README.md

 Call `Anydoc::disk()` without a name to use Laravel's default disk.

 Disk files and uploaded files are read into memory before conversion.
-All conversions run synchronously.

 ## Read structured documents